scheduleonce/once-ui/projects/ui/src/lib/once-dialog/README.md

 const dialogReference = this.dialog.open(AlertComponent, config);
 ```

-The `dialogRefrence` object provides utility that can be used to close it or provides other notifications utility.
+The `dialogReference` object provides utility that can be used to close it or provides other notifications utility.

 ```typescript
 dialogReference.afterClose().subscribe(result => {